 How to Help a Dog Terrified of Insects

 But what can be done with a dog that is terrified of bugs?
 What if your dog no longer wants to stay outdoors because of all those critters trying to bite him?
-Don't be surprised as there are many dogs who cannot tolerate bugs and they will angrily snap at the air, stare at their butts and finally get overwhelmed crying to be left safely indoors again.
-If your dog is no longer willing to tolerate bugs, think that he may ultimately be right, why would he want to be there among hundreds of bugs when humans cannot tolerate such circumstances as well!
-Following is a behavior modification program that may help your frantic pooch love the outdoors again.
+Don't be surprised as there are many dogs who cannot tolerate bugs and they will angrily snap at the air, stare at their butts, and finally get overwhelmed, crying to be left safely indoors again.
+If your dog is no longer willing to tolerate bugs, consider that he may ultimately be right.
+Why would he want to be there among hundreds of bugs when humans cannot tolerate such circumstances as well!
+The following is a behavior modification program that may help your frantic pooch love the outdoors again.

 How to Help a Dog Terrified of Bugs Using Desensitation and Classical Conditioning

-A good way to get your dog used to bugs again and enjoy some quality time outdoors would be keeping him exposed to them (de-sensitation) up until he learns that bugs are more an annoyance than anything else, but this is really risky business since a sting or a tiny innocent bite will only confirm in his mind that insects are bad and he must avoid them at all costs!
+A good way to get your dog used to bugs and enjoying quality time outdoors again would be keeping him exposed to them (de-sensitation) up until he learns that bugs are more an annoyance than anything else, but this is really risky business since a sting or a tiny innocent bite will only confirm in his mind that insects are bad and he must avoid them at all costs!

-So try to keep your pet safe against pesky mosquitoes (which also cause heart worm, by the way), black flies, chiggers, horse flies and more, while making the outdoors again a successful and rewarding experience.
+So try to keep your pet safe against pesky mosquitoes (which also cause heart worm, by the way), black flies, chiggers, horse flies, and more while making the outdoors look like a successful and rewarding experience.
 With less bugs in the way, your dog will be better able to face its fears (since some bugs will still be around eventually) but without being overwhelmed to the extent of being asked to come back inside.